brianhouse/sound_art/resources/description_guidelines.md

-# Artist Statement Guidelines
+# Artwork Description Guidelines

-An artist statement is a short text that accompanies your work and gives the viewer an idea of how it should be should approached.
+The description that accompanies your work should give the viewer/listener an idea of how the work should be should approached.
 Giving some background information, adding context, revealing your artistic intent, or giving special instructions might all be meaningful purposes this can serve.
-For this class, the statement should be short—something like two or three sentences.

 Remember that your artwork should also have a title, which is another way to position how your piece will be understood.

-_Note: The term "artist statement" is also sometimes used to describe a statement about an artist's practice as a whole, not an individual work or body of work.
-This is typically a longer text._
+For this course, the description should be short—something like two or three sentences.
+Rather than describe what you did to create it, describe what the work itself does.

 ### Examples